 What you’ll learn to do: analyze various types of reading material

-Even when the subject is the same (everyone talking about Donald Trump’s presidential bid, as an example), we expect the tone and the purpose of the conversation to shift, depending on who’s talking.
+Even when the subject is the same (everyone talking about Donald Trump running again, as an example), we expect the tone and the purpose of the conversation to shift, depending on who’s talking.
 Conversations with family members might be quite different than those with local community or religious leaders.
 That’s only natural.

 The same is true with different written resources: even when the topic is the same, differences in genre result in texts that can have more differences than similarities.
 Genre, or categories of written text that share common features, help us form expectations before we start to read, and shape our reading experience.